se-edu/learningresources/contents/security/Https.md

 ### Why HTTPS is secure

 As aforementioned, our network is not secure, so how could HTTPS help?
-HTTPS is built on top of HTTPS with the addition of [SSL](https://www.digicert.com/ssl.htm) to encrypt the plain text message.
+HTTPS is built on top of HTTP with the addition of [SSL](https://www.digicert.com/ssl.htm) to encrypt the plain text message.
 The purpose of this encryption is to make sure only client and the server could decrypt the message with required keys, and sniffer cannot decrypt packets even though they may sniff packets.

 There are mainly 3 encryption algorithms used in HTTPS, namely RSA, Diffie Hellman and Elliptic Curve Algorithm.
 They are more thoroughly explained in [Introduction to Cryptography](../security/cryptography.md) section.
 These algorithms prevent sniffers from decrypting packets without knowing the keys used because the best attack algorithms known at the moment run in [sub-exponential](https://en.wikipedia.org/wiki/Time_complexity#Sub-exponential_time) time.
 Therefore, the attack is believed to be computationally infeasible when the keysize is large enough(e.g. 2048 bits for RSA), though it is not mathematically proven.